 In addition to impaired secretion of insulin, impaired action of insulin on target tissues is a key contributor to type 2 diabetes.
 Although most insulin mediated glucose uptake occurs in muscle, insulin resistance in muscle can be driven by dysfunction in adipose tissue.
 This may result from overflow of fat from fat cells due to inadequate fat storage capacity.
 Similarly, excessive release of glucose by the liver is also influenced by overflow of lipids from adipocytes.
 For these reasons, we have also studied the relationship between fat storage capacity in adipocytes and insulin resistance.

-Although both insulin resistance and type 2 diabetes are generally associated with obesity, not all obese individuals are insulin resistant, suggesting an underlying genetic defect.
-Also, most obese, insulin resistant individuals do not develop diabetes.
+Although both insulin resistance and type 2 diabetes are generally associated with obesity, not all individuals with obesity are insulin resistant, suggesting an underlying genetic defect.
+Also, most insulin resistant individuals with obesity do not develop diabetes.
 That depends strongly on how well the pancreatic beta cells compensate for insulin resistance by increasing insulin secretion.
 We have developed a model of diabetes pathogenesis that integrates the combined deficiencies in insulin action and insulin secretion to determine the path to diabetes or health.